LamonatoAndrea/KringleCon4/11. Customer Complaint Analysis/11.01 Side Challenge - Strace Ltrace Retrace/README.md

 Perhaps you could figure out what the cotton candy software is looking for...
 ```

-A first run of the application shows the error “Unable to open configuration file.“:
+A first run of the application shows the error `Unable to open configuration file.`:
 ```bash
 kotton_kandy_co@02c959b4cc60:~$ ./make_the_candy
 Unable to open configuration file.
 ```

-With strace it is possible to identify the application is looking for the file “registration.json” at the line `openat(AT_FDCWD, "registration.json", O_RDONLY) = -1 ENOENT (No such file or directory)`:
+With `strace` it is possible to identify the application is looking for the file `registration.json` at the line `openat(AT_FDCWD, "registration.json", O_RDONLY) = -1 ENOENT (No such file or directory)`:
 ```bash
 kotton_kandy_co@02c959b4cc60:~$ strace ./make_the_candy
 execve("./make_the_candy", ["./make_the_candy"], 0x7ffe824d5710 /* 12 vars */) = 0